Underfunding and ratio worries - concerns from Halifax nurseries over Government's budget 'free childcare' plan

-Budget 2023: Underfunding and ratio worries - concerns from Halifax nurseries over Government budget and Jeremy Hunt 'free childcare' plan
+Budget 2023: 'Extra hours might not be available' - concerns from Halifax nurseries over Government budget and Jeremy Hunt 'free childcare' plan

-Halifax nurseries have voiced their concerns about the “free childcare” plans announced in yesterday’s budget.
+Halifax nurseries have voiced their concerns about the “free childcare” plans announced in yesterday’s budget, with one saying they will not work unless their funding is boosted.

 While managers welcomed the boost in support for parents, they are worried about how the plans for more funded hours will work in practice.